OSDeploy/GitBook/osconfig/sccm/new-pc-task-sequence.md

 ### OSConfig Remove Existing

-While this step is not really required for a New PC Task Sequence, this will maintain consistency with Upgrade Task Sequences.
+While this step is not really required for a New PC Task Sequence, this will maintain consistency with Upgrade Task Sequences \(you can disable this step if you prefer\).
 Under the Options tab, check the Continue on error.
 Enter the following in the Command line

 ```
 cmd /c rd %ProgramData%\OSConfig /S /Q